-Reports had INITIAL REPORT DATES from December 31, 2009 through March 31, 2018.
+Reports had INITIAL REPORT DATES from December 31, 2009 through December 12, 2019.
 The data for one PSO were suppressed in this figure (see the second Technical Note below for details).
-The eligible sample for this figure included 13,588 Medication or Other Substance Incidents and Near miss reports where DESCRIPTION OF SUBSTANCE EVENT was Incorrect Action.
-A total of 13,462 Medication or Other Substance Incident and Near miss reports with an Incorrect action included information on INCORRECT ACTION, representing 99.1% (13,462 / 13,588) of the eligible sample.
-Percentages may not sum to 100 due to rounding.
+Percentages may not sum to 100% due to rounding.

 - In CFER-H V1.2, INCORRECT ACTION in the Medication or Other Substance module is DE291 in response to the question: "What was the incorrect action?"
 DESCRIPTION OF SUBSTANCE EVENT in the Medication or Other Substance module is DE288 in response to the question: "Which of the following best characterizes the event?" - The eligible sample excluded reports from one PSO because of a data quality issue related to the INCORRECT ACTION data element.
 A mapping error caused other types of INCORRECT ACTION to be reported as Incorrect patient/family action. - A Medication or Other Substance Incident report can be associated with more than one INCORRECT ACTION.
-A total of 13,462 reports, including 1,151 associated with two or more types of INCORRECT ACTION, accounted for the 14,923 types of INCORRECT ACTIONS shown in this figure. - The scope of reporting for the CFER-H V1.2 Medication or Other Substance CATEGORY ASSOCIATED WITH EVENT OF UNSAFE CONDITION (EVENT TYPE) excluded the following: adverse drug events with no apparent incorrect action; patient food (not suspected in drug-food interactions); radiopharmaceuticals; drug-drug, drug-food, or adverse drug reaction as a result of a prescription and/or administration of a drug and/or food prior to admission.
+A total of 45,400 reports, including 1,777 associated with two or more types of INCORRECT ACTION, accounted for the 47,672 types of INCORRECT ACTIONS shown in this figure. - The scope of reporting for the CFER-H V1.2 Medication or Other Substance CATEGORY ASSOCIATED WITH EVENT OF UNSAFE CONDITION (EVENT TYPE) excluded the following: adverse drug events with no apparent incorrect action; patient food (not suspected in drug-food interactions); radiopharmaceuticals; drug-drug, drug-food, or adverse drug reaction as a result of a prescription and/or administration of a drug and/or food prior to admission.